Venturer Scouts (Australia): Australian Venture

 Venturers also have the opportunity to participate in a "Venture", the Venturing equivalent of a Jamboree.
-Ventures differ from Jamborees in the greater freedom and latitude Venturers experience there, in line with the greater freedoms associated with being in the Venturer section.
+Ventures differ from jamborees in the greater freedom and latitude Venturers experience there, in line with the greater freedoms associated with being in the Venturer section.
 There are a number of on-site activities, as well as an off site expedition, normally totalling about 12 days long.
-The most recent Australian Venture was held in Brisbane from 2–13 January 2018.
+The most recent Australian Venture was held in Lardner Park, Victoria, in January 2024.

 Activities

-Some of the included activities provided by Venturers include:
+Some of the activities Venturers participate in include: